Small-tailqwq/RealTimeWeatherMod/README_EN.md

 ## 🐛 Known Issues

 - First load may take about 15 seconds before the first environment sync occurs (this shouldn't count as an issue, right? ~~A gentleman never rushes, so I added some delay?~~)
-- Some weather may incorrectly trigger the management list system: `[User Interaction] User took over HeavyRain, stopping auto-management.`
-  - However, this error does not affect automatic weather switching logic.

 ## 🤝 Contribution